r-token/ryantoken.com-v4-ignite/Content/blog/swift-everywhere-web.md

 -------------------------------------------------------------------------------
 ```

-Nearly five hundred fewer lines of code!
-For a simple site like this, that reduction is considerable.
+Nearly 500 fewer lines of code!
+A 17% reduction.
+For a simple site like this, that is significant.

 This rewrite confirmed something I suspected but hadn't fully experienced: Swift really can make web development feel as elegant as writing SwiftUI.
 The code just flows in a way that my Svelte setup never did.
 And those five hundred fewer lines of code?
 That's not just a smaller bundle—it's code that represents clearer intent, better organization, and better maintainability.